Best Practice: Two Quizzes a Week for High Reading Gains

 The Newsela percentile compares students to their grade-level peers.
 For example, let’s take Charlotte (a fictitious student).
 Charlotte is in the sixth grade and has completed 24 quizzes.
 For each of the 96 quiz questions Charlotte has answered, her performance is compared to all other Newsela sixth-graders who took the same item.
 If the item was very difficult and had a low pass rate, yet Charlotte got the item correct, she will move up in the rankings versus her peers since she got this difficult item correct.
 Conversely, if the item was very easy and had a high pass rate, but Charlotte struggled, she will move down in the rankings versus her peers since she got this easy item incorrect.
 The Newsela percentile begins to calibrate after a student has taken approximately 5 quizzes and can be viewed in the binder for PRO subscribers.
 For more information on the Newsela percentile algorithm, please see our Learning and Support page here.

 The Recommended Newsela Frequency

-So, we know teachers have different goals for Newsela and this leads to different ways of using the site.
+So, we know teachers have different goals for Newsela and these different goals lead to different ways of using the site.
 With that in mind, we looked at various rates of usage to understand which one leads to the highest student success.
 We began by looking at all students who have used Newsela for 2 to 4 months in a row.
 From there, we looked at various “dosages” of Newsela.
 Specifically, we looked at performance when students took quizzes: